IPrincipalCentral1/i_principal_central_1/README.md

             my work generaly start a terminal or cmd and run the operation so do not shut down the terminal when you see it

+            i have a mixer right here that mix a lot of possibilities witch have the name of Economic_Partner_official_mixer

+            it is on a file with a name : Economic_Partner_official_mixer.c

+            also : Economic_Partner_official_mixer_8.c